Leeft/omada-to-gotify/README.md

 2. Launch the executable
 3. Configure the webhook in Omada to match your environment variables: `http://${GOTIFY_URL}:${PORT}/omadaToGotify`
 4. Wait for a message to come through from your Omada Controller and see it appear in Gotify!

+If there are any errors in parsing or delivering, messages will be sent to the console.

 ## Future